 About Adva Center

-Adva Center is a non-partisan policy analysis institute whose mandate is to examine Israeli society from the perspective of equality and social justice.
+The Adva Center is a leading Israeli progressive think-and-do tank that monitors social and economic developments.
 Adva’s studies of Israeli society present critical analyses of public policy in the areas of budgets, taxation and social services – education, health, housing, social security and welfare and transportation – including their implications for Israeli society as a whole and for each of its major social groups.

 Board of Directors

-Barbara Swirski, executive director of Adva, is a sociologist and social entrepreneur: she was among the founders of the first shelter for battered women in Israel, in Haifa in 1977, and among the founders of the Adva Center, in 1991.
+Barbara Swirski, the founder and first executive director of Adva.
+Today is the director of Community Relations.
+Barbara is a sociologist and social entrepreneur: she was among the founders of the first shelter for battered women in Israel, in Haifa in 1977, and among the founders of the Adva Center, in 1991.

 Dr. Shlomo Swirski, Academic Director firstname.lastname@example.org